verrazzano/docs/content/en/docs/setup/install/multicluster.md

    - The API address of the managed cluster, in the `apiUrl` status field.
 This is used by the admin cluster's API proxy to route incoming requests for managed cluster information, to the managed cluster's API proxy.

-### Verifying that managed cluster registration completed
+### Verify that managed cluster registration completed
 You can perform all the verification steps on the admin cluster.

 1. Verify that the managed cluster can connect to the admin cluster.
-View the status of the `VerrazzanoManagedCluster` resource on the admin cluster, and check whether the `lastAgentConnectTime`, `prometheusUrl` and `apiUrl` fields are populated.
-This may take up to 2 minutes after completing the registration steps.
+View the status of the `VerrazzanoManagedCluster` resource on the admin cluster, and check whether the `lastAgentConnectTime`, `prometheusUrl`, and `apiUrl` fields are populated.
+This may take up to two minutes after completing the registration steps.
    ```shell
    # On the admin cluster
    $ kubectl --kubeconfig $KUBECONFIG_ADMIN --context $KUBECONTEXT_ADMIN \